Diagnose cloud computers

 Note

-You can set a custom time range spanning up to the last 30 days.
+You can select a custom time range of up to 30 days.

-• cloud computer connection diagnosis: Checks the cloud computer for disconnection errors within the specified time range.
-The following items are checked:
+• Cloud Computer Connection Diagnosis: Checks for disconnection errors within the specified time range.
+It examines the following:

 • Cloud computer environment configuration